fazo96/ipfs-boards/README.md

 It's being worked on, but __it doesn't have__:

-- Read only web app (only a small cli to publish stuff, without a comfortable UI)
+- Ability to post and create a profile from the web app (it's read only for now)
-- Aggregation (only the admin can post)
+- Aggregation (only the admin can post, for now)
-- Advanced customization, control, user profile
+- Advanced customization, control, user profile customization
 - Media support
 - Votes
 - Comments
 - Actually nice user interface
+- Ability to run without a backend (it is planned though)

 Ability to publish stuff in the browser won't be implemented until go-ipfs 0.4 is ready.
 It will probably be ready before the new year, but we're not sure.
-You will be able to publish your blog/pages/profile using a CLI though
+You will be able to publish your blog/pages/profile using a CLI though.

 ## Components